-Tomato Rasam literally means the extract of tomato.
-Otherwise, can also be termed as Indian Tomato Soup.
+Tomato Rasam means the extract of tomato.
 Usually, it is served with steamed rice.
 But I love to have to sip warm after my heavy meals.
-This simple Tomato Rasam recipe is great to enjoy and this helps in digestion as well.
+This simple Tomato Rasam recipe is great to do with rice.

 The temperature is becoming colder now!!
-Yayy it's time to take out all the cuddly blankets and flannels from the storage.
-And it is also the time to kindle the soups like this tomato Rasam recipe.
-Tomato Rasam is the Indian soup made with tomatoes pepper garlic and cumin.
+Yay, it's time to remove all the cuddly blankets and flannels from the storage.
+It is also the time to kindle the soups like this tomato Rasam recipe.

 Seasons and food go together.
 Good food makes the weather to be more enjoyable.
-In addition to this South Indian tomato rasam recipe is the topmost in my list for this type of weather.
+In addition, the South Indian tomato rasam recipe is the topmost on my list for this type of weather.

 I was waiting to make this tomato soup for all this week.
-As every sip of this warm soup gives me more confidence, courage and soothes me from inside out.
+Every sip of this warm soup gives me more confidence and courage and soothes me from the inside out.

 This tomato rasam recipe is to make tomato rasam without rasam powder.

-Roma tomatoes are great for this recipe.
-As this has got naturally the rich sour taste.
-Which enhances the soup to the next level.
+Roma tomatoes are sumptuous for this recipe as this has a naturally rich sour taste, which enhances the soup to the next level.

-This is a flavoring agent I would strongly recommend to use this and coriander seeds are available in spice aisle in any grocery stores or you may also get it online.
+This is a flavoring agent I would strongly recommend using this, and coriander seeds are available in the spice aisle in any grocery store, or you may also get it online.

-The next important ingredient needed for this tomato rasam recipe are Curry leaves and coriander leaves.
-Though curry leaves are important for this recipe.
-But you may skip it if you do not have access to this wonderful herb.
+The following essential ingredient for this tomato rasam recipe is Curry leaves and coriander leaves.
+However, curry leaves are necessary for this recipe.
+But you may skip it if you do not have access to this beautiful herb.

-If you have access to Indian stores or Asian stores, I would recommend to get coriander leaves.
-Although coriander leaves and cilantro look similar but coriander leave’s flavor is more intense than the cilantro.
+If you have access to Indian stores or Asian stores, I would recommend getting coriander leaves.
+Although coriander leaves and cilantro look similar, the coriander leaves’s flavor is more intense than the cilantro's.

-Cilantro is the close substitute for coriander leaves.
+Cilantro is a close substitute for coriander leaves.

 Few tips for making tomato rasam recipe:

-- Roma tomatoes are great to make this recipe.
+- Roma tomatoes are great for making this recipe.

-- Ready made rasam powder is available in the Indian stores.
+- Ready-made rasam powder is available in Indian stores.

-- If you prefer to use the store-bought rasam powder you may skip the part of dry roasting and grinding the spices.
+- If you prefer to use the store-bought rasam powder, you may skip the dry roasting and grinding of the spices.

-- Instead of dry roasting and grinding the spices in this tomato rasam recipe, you can straight away add readymade rasam powder mixture.
+- Instead of dry roasting and grinding the spices in this tomato rasam recipe, you can immediately add readymade rasam powder.

-- Do not boil the tomato soup for a long time as the tomatoes may lose its bright flavor.
+- Do not boil the tomato soup for long, as the tomatoes may lose their bright flavor.

-- Refrigerate the left over in the sealed container.
-It stays good for a week, if stored properly.
+- Refrigerate the leftover in a sealed container.
+It stays good for a week if stored properly.

-- On other hand, you may also freeze the rasam to store for a longer time.
+- On the other hand, you may also freeze the rasam to store for a longer time.

 - Rasam does have more shelf life.
-It stays good for a day even in the room temperature.
+It stays good for a day, even at room temperature.

 How to make tomato rasam:

-Blanch tomatoes, remove skin and puree it (For blanching-cook tomatoes in boiling water for 2 min, remove it from water, allow it to cool.
-Now tomato skin can be peeled off easily, grind them to form thick paste.. )
+Blanch tomatoes, remove skin and puree them.
+(For blanching-cook tomatoes in boiling water for 2 min, remove it from the water, and allow it to cool.
+Now tomato skin can be peeled off easily; grind them to form a thick paste.. )

 Dry roast coriander seeds, cumin seeds, peppercorns, toor dal, and Bengal gram.
 Fry till it becomes golden brown.
 Allow it to cool for some time.
 Grind them to a coarse powder.

-In a bowl, add the tomato puree, tamarind extract, salt, and spice mixture.
+Add the tomato puree, tamarind extract, salt, and spice mixture in a bowl.

-Meanwhile, In a pan, add 1 tsp of clarified butter(ghee) and mustard seeds.
+Meanwhile, add 1 teaspoon of clarified butter(ghee) and mustard seeds in a pan.
 Wait till mustard splutters, add asafoetida, curry leaves, and coriander leaves.
 Add this tempered seasoning to the tomato mixer.

 Bring this mixture to boil for 2 minutes.
-When it starts boiling remove rasam from the flame immediately.
+When it starts boiling, remove the rasam from the flame immediately.

-This tomato rasam recipe is simple right?
+This tomato rasam recipe is simple.
 Serve this tomato rasam hot with rice.
-Or transfer to a soup bowl, if you prefer to have tomato rasam like a soup.
+Or transfer to a soup bowl if you prefer tomato rasam like a soup.

 Tomato Rasam Recipe